 What Is Probate?

 Probate refers to the formal court or judicial mechanism that comes up when a person has a will, doesn’t have a will, or has a trust but has not funded assets inside that trust.
 State law will determine in those cases in which no will exists how the assets will be distributed.
 Family members, heirs and beneficiaries could all be entitled to receive part of the estate.
 In the best case scenarios these details are clear, making it easy to understand the wishes of the decedent and allowing the process to move forward smoothly.
 In other cases, however, as an Indiana probate litigation lawyer can tell you, disputes can lead to litigation.
-As a probate litigation attorney in Indiana might inform you, there are specific rules and deadlines related to litigation.
-Retaining an Indiana probate litigation attorney helps executors, beneficiaries, heirs, individuals and trustees move through the complex process of litigation.
+There are specific rules and deadlines related to litigation.
+Retaining experienced representation helps executors, beneficiaries, heirs, individuals and trustees move through the complex process of litigation.

 Defining Probate Litigation